onewithnow/onewithnow.github.io/_posts/2015-08-16-really-good.md

 ## Factors to consider

-Once you prioritize your roles and activities, it’s time to [define](/your-best),for yourself, the quality and nature of the effort you’ll put into each skill level.
+Once you prioritize your roles and activities, it’s time to [define](/your-best), for yourself, the quality and nature of the effort you’ll put into each skill level.

 **Your own standards:** Because your priorities are as unique as you, your [metrics for success](/doing-the-best-you-can/), and progress, are your responsibility.
 What works for me may not work for you, and vice versa.